 Every country has a unique architectural style influenced by its history, culture and experiences.
 It is tough to pin down which country is the best for studying architecture because architectural appreciation varies.
 The best way to approach this query is to ask yourself certain questions: what type of architecture influences you as a budding architect?
 Are you more inclined towards contemporary style or postmodern, gothic or classic?
 In this blog, let us consider the best country to study architecture.
-If you want to explore architecture as a career, then this blog is for you.
 We will find out the details about the countries that offer the best architectural programmes and provide you with a list of suggestions to consider before applying to any university!

 Must Read: Top Architecture Courses

 Before we find out about the best country to study architecture, let us find out the top 10 universities for architecture from all over the world!
 Every year QS World University Rankings releases a list of subject-wise rankings for students, graduates and working professionals to ascertain which is the best university/college for them:

 Here is a list of Top 10 Universities for Architecture and their QS World Rankings 2022:

 |Institute||Country||QS World Rankings 2022|

 |ETH Zurich – Swiss Federal Institute of Technology||Switzerland||6|

 Best Countries for Architecture